Fusion or Confusion? Multimodal Complexity Is Not All You Need: Conclusion Future Work

 \section{Conclusion \& Future Work}

-We challenged the pursuit of architectural novelty in multimodal learning with a large-scale empirical study reimplementing \num{19} \ac{sota} models across nine diverse datasets.
+We challenged the pursuit of architectural novelty in multimodal learning with a large-scale empirical study reimplementing \num{19} \ac{sota} models across nine diverse datasets with up to \num{23} modalities.
 Our analysis reveals that complex methods were at best practically equivalent to our proposed \ac{simbamm}, with none showing strong evidence of meaningful performance gains.
 Our findings motivate a shift in emphasis: from architectural novelty alone to rigorous evaluation that verifies generalizable improvements.
 In many settings we study, careful tuning and strong baselines explain most of the observed gains.
 We demonstrate that performance is more robustly driven by rigorous hyperparameter tuning, sound methodological evaluation, and strong unimodal encoders, rather than by multimodal architectural novelty.
-Future work could include a similar analysis of other model families, such as early-fusion and \ac{moe} architectures, as well as methods employing other training strategies like pre-training, contrastive learning, or meta-learning.
+Future work could include a similar analysis of other model families, such as \ac{ef} and \ac{moe} architectures, as well as methods employing other training strategies like pre-training, contrastive learning, or meta-learning.
 Another objective could be to develop a unified, all-inclusive model based on \ac{simbamm}.

-\paragraph{Acknowledgements} We would like to thank Georg v.
+\paragraph{Acknowledgement} We would like to thank Georg v.
 Arnim for the support with preprocessing the INSPECT dataset.
+Further, we would like to thank Stefan Hegselmann, Tom Burgert, Leon Sixt and Jake Graving for their valuable feedback and discussions on this paper.
 The authors acknowledge the Scientific Computing of the IT Division at the Charité - Universitätsmedizin Berlin for providing computational resources that have contributed to the research results reported in this paper.
 This research has been conducted using the UK Biobank Resource under application number 49966.
 B.W. and R.E. acknowledge support by the Collaborative Research Center (SFB 1470) funded by the German Research Council (DFG).